bohdanbobrowski/blog2epub/README.md

 Convert blog to epub using command line or GUI.

 ### Supported blogs:
-- *.wordpress.com and some blogs based on Wordpress
+- *.wordpress.com and some blogs based on WordPress
 - *.blogspot.com

 ### Main features